jackmtran/jackmtran/README.md

 ### Hi there 👋,

 I'm Jack Tran.
 My pronouns are he/him.
 I am a problem solver who is great working with the finer details.
-I am very experience working in a team and always willing to fill in the gaps.
+I am very experienced working in a team and always willing to fill in the gaps.
 Although I am a full stack software engineer, I have a passion for front-end development.
 I have experience building dynamic web applications in HTML, JavaScript, Python, React, Flask, Express.js, Node.js, and PostgreSQL.

 <a href="https://twttrapp.herokuapp.com/">Twttr</a>